• Share this on:

 Tips:

 • Study consumer prices in your target segment to determine your price and adjust your cost accordingly.
-The quality and price of your basketry must match what is expected in your chosen target segment.
+Your quality and price must match your chosen target segment.

 Please review our market information disclaimer.